-Piracy and privateering seem like crimes from a different time or place.
+Piracy seems like a crime from a different time or place.
 We'd expect pirates 200 years ago, or thousands of miles away in Yemen or the South China Sea.
 However, the terms refer to a number of serious crimes taking place on the high seas, such as murder or robbery, and such things continue to occur, albeit with fewer eye patches and cannon balls.
-The following article reviews the crimes of piracy and privateering under U.S. federal law.
+The following article reviews piracy laws in the U.S. and how they apply in modern times.

 What Is Piracy?

-A number of criminal acts taking place on the high seas are considered to be piracy or privateering.
+A number of criminal acts taking place on the high seas are considered to be piracy, according to U.S. Code.
 They include:

 In addition to these specifically enumerated acts, the law also includes a catchall clause.
 It states that whomever commits the crime of piracy as defined by "the law of nations" and later found or brought to the United States will be imprisoned for life.